Growth of bilinear maps III: Decidability: Applications of the formula

-As the lower bound holds for every $q$, we have shown the lower bound $\sup_n \sqrt[n]{a_n}$ for the limit inferior and finished the proof. \end{proof} \begin{theorem} The growth rate in the nonnegative setting is computable. \end{theorem} \begin{proof} It was shown in \cite{rosenfeld2021growth} that the growth rate $\lambda$ in the nonnegative setting is upper semi-computable.
+\begin{theorem} The growth rate in the nonnegative setting is computable. \end{theorem} \begin{proof} It was known that the growth rate $\lambda$ in the nonnegative setting is upper semi-computable \cite{rosenfeld2021growth}, in the sense that there exists a sequence of upper bounds converging to $\lambda$.
 It remains to show that it is lower semi-computable, by showing a sequence of lower bounds converging to $\lambda$.
 As

 we have